JunseokLee42/JunseokLee42/README.md

 Ultimately, I wish the marginalized continues to learn what they want via multimodal LLM without any difficulties.

-Consequently, I aim to combine personalized learning with cooperative study.
+Furthermore, I aim to combine personalized learning with cooperative study.

 ## Languages & & Skills: